Naturist Beaches in Fuerteventura | Naturist Hotels and Villas

 Villaverde Naturist Village – Villa Green Oasis

 This will be the only Fuerteventura naturist village when it is completed.
-It will comprise up to 40 units which will be built this year (2020) in Villaverde in the north of Fuerteventura.
-It is a development by the owner of the Fuerteventura Naturist Sun Club above.
+It will comprise up to 40 units built this year (2020 – still not built in 2024 sadly) in Villaverde in the north of Fuerteventura.
+It is a development by the Fuerteventura Naturist Sun Club owner above.
 I will update this post when it is built and open.
 There is currently a large 4 bedroom villa on the site which can be rented for naturist holidays.
 Contact Fuerteventura Naturist Sun Club

 There is now a website for this facility which states it will open in April 2023 (now not mentioned on the site at all) – https://www.villagreenoasis.com/home